MonaElkhouly/Medical-Equipment/Infant-Incubator/README.md

 - **Temperature and Humidity Monitoring**: Uses a DHT11 sensor to measure environmental conditions.
 - **Heart Rate Monitoring**: Uses a Pulse Sensor to track BPM (beats per minute).
 - **LCD Display**: Shows real-time temperature, humidity, and BPM readings.
-- **Automated Temperature Control**: Activates a relay to control heating and cooling based on temperature thresholds.
+- **Automated Temperature Control**: Activates lamp and 12v fan to control heating and cooling based on temperature thresholds.
 - **Buzzer Alerts**: Sounds an alarm if temperature goes beyond the safe range.

 ## Components